yash-aryan/FocusFlow/README.md

   - `todolistHandler.js` exports todolist function that maintains tasks in a main array, which can be filtered & looped over.
 - Tasks can be created via the "Add New Task" Button, which opens up a form that gets the inputs.
 - After every browser re-open/refresh, tasks objects are automatically added back to the todolist from the localStorage.
-- A Named IIFE `todolist` is exposed globally which returns an object with bunch of useful functions, allowing me to test the core logic.

 # Project Status